 Conference

-By Rita Thalmann, historian, professor emeritus at the university Paris VII – Denis Diderot.
+By Rita Thalmann, historian, emeritus professor at the University of Paris VII – Denis Diderot.

 Projection

-Reinhard Heydrich (1904-1942) was responsible for the Sicherheitspolizei or Sipo ('security police' comprising the Sicherheitsdienst or SD, secret service of the SS, the Gestapo, and the Kripo, crime control police).
+Reinhard Heydrich (1904-1942) was in charge of the Sicherheitspolizei or Sipo ("security police" comprising the Sicherheitsdienst or SD, secret service of the SS, the Gestapo, and the Kripo, anti-crime police).

 Projection